mikekatz04/gce/README.md

 ## Getting Started

-You have two choices for Install:
+You have two choices for install:
   - You can use pip:
 ```
 pip install gce